enBonnet/next-algolia-server/README.md

   // ... functions to get my posts... const posts = [];
   // Read more about this https://www.algolia.com/doc/api-reference/api-methods/save-objects/
-  algoliaServer.saveRecords(posts);
+  // Every record most have a unique `objectID` param
+  // Or let algolia generate it with algoliaServer.saveRecords(posts, { autoGenerateObjectIDIfNotExist: true })
+  // Be careful if you let algolia generate it you could duplicate your records algoliaServer.saveRecords(posts);

   return posts;